-Please expect to be here around 1 to 1.5 hours.
+Please expect to be here around 30 minutes to 1 hour.
 If you are having a follow up exam, you will likely be dilated and have photos taken.
 If you are having a laser done, you will be dilated in the eye having the procedure done.
 If you are having an injection, you may have some photos taken at your visit prior to your injection.

 Post procedure instructions

 Your vision will be blurry after having an injection due to the medication.
 Take any precautions as you would after a comprehensive eye exam (i.e. you may need a driver).
 Do not rub your eye.
 Your eye may be red, have a slight burning sensation, or feel as if something is in your eye due to the medication used to prevent infection.
 You may use preservative free artificial tears only for comfort.

 To prevent infection, do not get any other substances into your eye for a few days (for example, while showering, do not turn your face to the showerhead in order to avoid water getting into your eyes).
 Do not swim for a few days.
 You may take an over-the-counter pain reliever (e.g. Tylenol) for soreness.

 Call the office immediately if you have decreased vision, worsening or constant pain, worsening redness, increased floaters/flashes, or increased light sensitivity.

 Your vision will be blurry after having a laser procedure due to the dilation drops and the procedure itself.
 Take any precautions as you would after a comprehensive eye exam (i.e. you may need a driver).
 Do not make any sudden head movements, bend over, or do strenuous activities for 1 week.
 You may take an over-the-counter pain reliever (e.g. Tylenol) for discomfort or soreness.
 Call the office immediately if your vision decreases or you have increased floaters/flashes.